-Use This Arca Plate From Kirk Photo to Quick Release Your Ball Head
+Use This Kirk Arca Plate to Quick Release Your Ball Head

 Share with your friends!

-If you own multiple tripod heads and regularly switch between them, it can be a pain to constantly screw them on and off the 3/8″-16 thread.
-Not to mention the fact that you run the risk of cross-threading it and ruining your expensive head.
+You should use a quick-release plate on the bottom of your tripod head if you own multiple types of heads and regularly switch between them.
+Not only can it be a pain to constantly screw them on and off the 3/8″-16 thread of your tripod, but also you run the risk of cross-threading it, ruining your expensive ball head.

-Common scenarios for owning multiple heads include people who swap between a ball head and a gimbal for wildlife photography, swapping a gimbal for a monopod head, or using a lighter ball head when hiking or travelling long distances.
+While it’s nice to own a tremendous all-in-one tripod head that works for many types of photographic situations, the best heads in that category can make compromises.
+For that reason, there are some common scenarios for owning multiple tripod heads: People who swap between a ball head for landscapes and a gimbal for wildlife photography, changing a gimbal for a monopod head, or using a lighter ball head when hiking or traveling long distances.

-You might also find yourself wanting to remove your tripod head to protect it.
-When hiking through the bush with a tripod strapped to the outside of your bag, you can easily scratch a ball head.
-Likewise when putting your bag down on the ground.
-Finally, you might want to remove it to make your tripod setup shorter when packing it into a duffle bag or suitcase for travel.
+You might also want to remove your tripod head to protect it.
+You can easily scratch a ball head when hiking through the bush with a tripod strapped to the outside of your bag.
+Likewise, when putting your bag down on the ground.
+Finally, you might want to remove it to shorten your tripod setup when packing it into a duffle bag or suitcase for travel.

 The best way to create a quick-release ball head is to use the tried and tested Acra-Swiss standard.
-Thankfully the patent ran out on Arca’s standard and now you can buy quick-release clamps and plates from many different manufacturers.
-In fact, it has become the de facto standard for the photo industry in the last decade.
+Thankfully the patent ran out on Arca’s standard, and now you can buy quick-release clamps and plates from many different manufacturers.
+It has become the de facto standard for the photo industry in the last decade.

 First You Need a Clamp